Thank two tiny bugs that alligator weed, Alternanthera philoxeroides, isn't a bigger problem than it already is.

 Both bugs are native to southern Brazil and northern Argentina and both feed exclusively on the leaves of alligator weed.
 Left uncheck, alligator weed will form large, dense mats that can choke navigation, clog drain and intake pipes, limit light penetration and block out native species.
 Waterways can become unuseable for boating, fishing and swimming.
 By decreasing water flow, it increases the amount sediment in the water and provides breeding places for mosquitos.
 When it grow on land, it can invade farm fields and become and agricultural pest (and potentially clogging irrigation ditches).

 Australia considers alligator weed to be a "high risk" invasive despite an aggressive effort to limit its spread.
-In China, it's ranked as the country's 12th worst invasive; in some parts of the country, it's reduced rice production by 45 percent and sweet potato production by 63 percent.
+In China, it's ranked as the country's 12th worst invasive; in some parts of China, it's reduced rice production by 45 percent and sweet potato production by 63 percent.

 Part of the reason why alligator weed is such a problem is that it is one tough, adaptable plant.
 It will grow in water, it will grow on land.
 It will tolerate a fair amount of salt.
 It will also tolerate cold to a degree, dying back come winter in colder climates.
 By the way, the alligatorweed flea beetle is ineffective on alligator weed when it grows on land.